stbrody/vector/website/docs/about/data-model/metric.md

 ### gauge

 A gauge represents a point-in-time value that can increase and decrease.
-Vector's internal gauge type represents changes to that value.
 Gauges should be used to track fluctuations in values, like current memory or CPU usage.

 <Fields filters={false}>

 <Field
   defaultValue={null}
-  enumValues={["plus","minus"]}
+  enumValues={["absolute","incremental"]}
-  examples={["plus","minus"]}
+  examples={["absolute","incremental"]}
-  name={"direction"}
+  name={"kind"}
   path={"gauge"}
   required={true}
   type={"string"}
   >

-#### direction
+#### kind

-The direction to increase or decrease the gauge value.
+A metric could represent an already aggregated absolute value, or a relative (AKA delta) changes which occured between flush periods.

 </Field>